filecoin-project/venus/README.md

 ### Prerequisites: Installing Go and Rust

-The build process for go-filecoin requires at least Go version 1.10.
-If you're setting up Go for the first time specifically to experiment with Filecoin, we recommend the following process:
+The build process for go-filecoin requires at least Go version 1.10 (official install instructions [here][4]).
+If you're setting up Go for the first time specifically to work with Filecoin, we recommend the following process:

 #### Mac/Linux